 - 1. The Board of Examiners' rulings are based on a simple majority vote. - 2.
-If the votes are equally divided the Chairman of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
+If the votes are equally divided, the Chairman of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
 If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected.

-Article 5 Examinators, external examiners and ad hoc committees
+Article 5 Appointment of examiners, external examiners and ad hoc committees

-- 1. The examiners are the members of the staff responsible for, and experts in the field of the course or curriculum element provided they are qualified for assessment through either: - Experience gained over at least one year through assessments supervised by an experienced assessor in the relevant field - Successful completion of the BKO assessment module - Gained official exemption for completion of the BKO or the BKO assessment module by the Director of Education - 2.
+- 1. The Board of Examiners appoints as examiners the members of the staff responsible for designing, conducting and determining the results of examinationsThey are qualified for assessment through either: - Experience gained over at least one year through assessments supervised by an experienced assessor in the relevant field - Successful completion of the BKO assessment module - Gained official exemption for completion of the BKO or the BKO assessment module by the Dean - 2.
 The Board of Examiners is entitled to appoint experts from outside the institution as examiners.
 This kind of appointment will be for a maximum period of two years, with the option to extend this period each time by a maximum of a further two years. - 3.
-The Board of Examiners may appoint ad hoc committees.
+The Board of Examiners may appoint ad hoc committees, including an assessment committee as indicated in article 27